 Rossland accessibility plan

-Happy Cities and Meaningful Access Consulting are working together to create a new accessibility plan for the City of Rossland, BC.
+Happy Cities and Meaningful Access Consulting worked together to create a new accessibility plan for the City of Rossland, BC.

 Downtown Rossland, BC.
 (Kyle Pearce / Flickr)

-Happy Cities and Meaningful Access Consulting are working with the City of Rossland to create a new Accessibility Plan to make life better for everyone in Rossland—regardless of age, background, or ability.
-The plan aims to ensure that everyone is able to fully join in community life, by removing barriers to access in City spaces, programs, and services.
+Happy Cities and Meaningful Access Consulting worked with the City of Rossland to create a new Accessibility Plan to make life better for everyone in Rossland—regardless of age, background, or ability.
+Adopted by council in 2024, Path to Inclusion: The Rossland accessibility plan aims to ensure that everyone is able to fully join in community life, by removing barriers to access in City spaces, programs, and services.

 What’s included in the accessibility plan?